-Deltalinqs was established in 2001 to represent the interests of about 700 companies or over 95% of all logistic, ports, and industrial enterprises from fourteen different sectors in the Port of Rotterdam.
+Deltalinqs was established in 2001 to represent the interests of about 700 companies or over 95% of all logistic, ports, and industrial enterprises from 14 different sectors in the Port of Rotterdam.
 Deltalinqs strives to strengthen Rotterdam’s competitiveness, sustainable growth, and social and political acceptability for all activities within the port and industrial area.
 Expertise is shared via knowledge networking groups.
-The association also develops port-wide initiatives, such as Digital Safety Passport and the Deltalinqs Training Window.
-As a lobbying entity, Deltalinqs promotes the interests of its members at many institutions, both locally, nationally, and in European circles.
+The association also develops port-wide initiatives, such as the Digital Safety Passport and the Deltalinqs Training Window.
+As a lobbying entity, Deltalinqs promotes the interests of its members at many institutions, both locally and, nationally, and in European circles.

-Next to providing advice and opinions on operational issues and promoting cooperation and exchanges between firms, both umbrella associations also lobby at the national and European policy level.
+Next to providing advice and opinions on operational issues and promoting cooperation and exchanges between firms, both umbrella associations also lobby at the national and European policy levels.